Marvell-switching/SONiC/doc/acl/policy_based_metering/ACL-Policy-Based-Metering.md

 - Verify CONFIG DB is correctly updated.
 ---
 ### Open/Action Items
-- ACL-Loader utility uses the an external python library (openconfig_acl) that rely on pre-defined structured models.
-  In order to support the new 'policer_action' per rule, openconfig_acl implementation need to be updated.
 - Is it possible that SAI supports for more than single action per rule.
 Probably with some changes in ACL-Orch, is it possible to support it
 - Currently, the ACL-Orch implementation supports only a single action per rule.
 However, this limitation